 "There are other rumors, ser," Owen murmurs.
 "Lairds Kieran and Wallace have been restless as of late.
 They've been encroaching on our territory for years.
 Should Be are bad enough alone, but the eastern lairds might not be farsighted enough to realize the danger.
 I fear they might make a move on our land if we are distracted in the north."

 "Surely if Padraig calls council, they'll be busy assisting with the Should Be as well," Dougal argues.

 "Not necessarily," my father disagrees.
 "None of us are bound to honor the council.
 They may not even show, much less pledge any forces.
 They'll likely wait to see what the other lairds do."

 "Say we lend Padraig a hand then, and Kieran and Wallace attack.
-Surely Padraig would return the favor.
+Surely Padraig would return any favor we do for him.
 Once the Should Be are contained, he and his men could help us take our land back."

 "You'd lose a lot of lives that way," Duncan points out.
 "What of the farmers and the outlying villages?
-What happens to them?
+What happens to them while Kieran and Wallace entrench themselves?
 And if Padraig refuses to help us?"

 "We split up," I suggest.
 "Someone could take a small force of elite men to bolster Padraig's forces, and the others could take the rest east in a show of strength.
 It might deter the eastern lairds.
 We'll need to leave enough men to defend home, of course."

 "My thoughts exactly," my father agrees solemnly.
 "I cannot be away for long, I fear, or I would lead the men to Padraig myself.
-I am older than I would like to be, and I need to be here for our people.
 That is why you will go in my stead, Mora."

 "What?"
 I exclaim.
 "Father, you know that under any other circumstance, I'd be honored, but you go too far this time.
 You know how I feel about that man."